vivekr123/Emotion-Classification-of-Music/README.md

 # Using Deep Learning to perform Emotion Classification of Music

-The proposed deep learning architecture for extracting valence and arousal from music is shown above.
-Given the musically meaningful features, we simply needed to provide dense and convolutional layers, pooling, and dropout for the network to learn these values.
+The proposed deep learning architecture for extracting valence and arousal from music is shown below.
+Given the musically meaningful features, we use dense and convolutional layers, pooling, and dropout to learn the valence and arousal of songs.
 That is, we approach this as a regression problem.

 ![Deep Learning Architecture: Visual Representation](https://github.com/vivekr123/Emotion-Classification-of-Music/blob/master/neural-net-architecture-color.png)